aws-powertools/powertools-lambda-python/docs/quickstart.md

     ```

-To add our custom metric in **CloudWatch** we added `boto3` cloudwatch client followed by creation of the new `put_metric_data` method that uses this client to put the metric in CloudWatch synchronously.
+To add custom metric in **CloudWatch** we add the `boto3` cloudwatch client.
+Next, we create the new `put_metric_data` method that uses this client to put the metric in CloudWatch synchronously.
 We call it in our method `hello` and `hello_name`.
-We divide our measures by type of application and method.
+We divide our metrics by type of application and method.
 Thus, we can follow the frequency at which specific methods are called.
 We also need to add additional inline policy allowing our lambda to write metrics in the CloudWatch.
-In `template.yaml` we added `CloudWatchPutMetricPolicy` policy.
+In `template.yaml` we add `CloudWatchPutMetricPolicy` policy.
 !!!
 Info
     We use direct synchronous call to CloudWatch Metrics API.
 It will be visible in your AWS X-RAY traces as additional external call.
 Given your architecture scale, this approach might lead to disadvantages such as increased cost of measuring data collection and increased lambda latency.